ElenaCM-0/disys/README.md

 ## How to test it
 1. If you have downloaded and installed a new version of Java, make sure it is configured to be used in the terminal.
 2. Unzip lib.zip
 3. Create a folder named `songs` in this directory and place the following 4 sound files inside it: `song1.mp3`, `song2.mp3`, `song3.mp3` and `song4.mp3`.
-If you wish to use other song names, then you must
+If you wish to use other song names, then you must change line 85 of `Main.java`
 4. Connect 3 nodes to a local network.
 4. Run `Main.java` on all 3 nodes.
 5. When asked "Write the IP address of the node next to you:" only write the part of your IP address which is not the network mask.